LearnTelecom

 Asset-Light Pioneer

 By 2002, Airtel was India's first national mobile operator.
-In 2010, the $10.7B Zain Africa acquisition made Airtel one of Africa's largest operators.
+In 2010, the $10.7B Zain Africa acquisition made it one of the continent's largest carriers overnight — and saddled it with debt that took a decade to digest.

 The Jio Crisis

-In September 2016, Reliance Jio launched with free voice and ultra-cheap data.
-Over three years, 12 operators shut down or merged.
-Airtel's profits collapsed from ₹10,000 Cr to near-zero.
+In September 2016, Reliance Jio launched with free voice and almost-free 4G data.
+Over the next three years, more than a dozen operators shut down or merged.
+Airtel's profits cratered from around ₹10,000 Cr to near-zero, and for a stretch it posted outright losses.

-Airtel survived through a $3.6B emergency fundraise, aggressive network investment, and a strategic pivot from cheapest to best.
-While Jio won on price, Airtel won on quality — a bet that premium customers would pay more for reliable service.
-It worked.
+Airtel survived through a $3.6B rights issue, aggressive 4G investment, and a deliberate pivot from cheapest to best.
+Jio won the price war; Airtel chose to win the quality war, betting that higher-value customers would pay a premium for reliable coverage and speed.

 The Problem: India's Digital Divide & Post-Jio Crisis